sanjithbonela/IIS_Project/README.md

 # Libraries, Methods & Utilities
 Pytorch, Mediapipe, pretrained Resnet18 model, implemented on GPU - RTX-2060.

+# Communication between subsystems - Kafka
+Kafka is an open-source asynchronous messaging framework which contains producer and consumer.
+The producer send the message to the server and it stores in topic, and consumer receives the message from the server.

+Check these links for installation - [Documentation](https://kafka.apache.org/intro), [Installation](https://kafka.apache.org/downloads), [Setup and startup instructions](https://kafka.apache.org/quickstart).

+Create 3 topics for communication between first and second, second and third and end-to-end and third subsystems.

+Make sure those names of the topics match the ones given in code.

 # Landmark Detection subsystem

 Install all dependencies through requirements.txt